ChrisWhealy/parse-sap-odata/docs/complex_types.md

 ## OData "Simple" Complex Types

-The metadata for the `GWSAMPLE_BASIC` OData service contains the following complex type:
+The metadata for the `GWSAMPLE_BASIC` OData service also contains the following complex type:

 ```xml
 <ComplexType Name="CT_String">